LastStep/DBDWebsite/README.md

 2) Item Analysis Indexing and Backend
 3) Verifying Addons Calculations
 4) Images Credit on Hover maybe
-5) Update Doc addons image and effect
-6) Alert Notification if Website is not Opened in a Desktop Browser
+5) Alert Notification if Website is not Opened in a Desktop Browser

-# In-Process

-1) Make function for all items in calcAddon